NVIDIA/aistore/sdk/python/README.md

+## AIS Python SDK

-# AIS Python SDK
+AIS Python SDK provides a (growing) set of client-side APIs to access and utilize AIS clusters.

-Project to provide Client to access AIS cluster from Python applications.
+The project is, essentially, a Python port of the [AIS Go APIs](/api), with additional objectives that include:

+* utmost convenience for Python developers;
+* minimal, or no changes whatsoever, to apps that already use [S3](/docs/s3compat.md).

-Only Python 3 (version 3.6 and newer) is supported.
+Note that only Python 3.x (version 3.6 or later) is currently supported.

 ## Installation

 ### Install from a package

-The latest release of AIStore package is easily installed either via Anaconda (recommended):
+The latest AIS release can be easily installed either with Anaconda (recommended) or `pip`:

 ```console
 $ conda install aistore
 ```

-or via pip:
 ```console
 $ pip install aistore
 ```

 ### Install from the sources

-If you'd like to try our bleeding edge features (and don't mind potentially running into the occasional bug here or there), you can install the latest master directly from GitHub.
-For a basic install, run:
+If you'd like to work with the current upstream (and don't mind the risk), install the latest master directly from GitHub:

 ```console
 $ cd cmd/python-sdk